 In the event that emergency medical or family reasons prevent a student from obtaining a tuition refund adjustment according to the college’s refund schedule, the Tuition Adjustment Advisory Council (TAAC) reviews appeals for financial adjustments in a timely, fair and reasonable manner.

-To qualify, the student or designee must submit a completed TAAC Form along with the proper documentation as stated on the referral form to the Student Accounts Office, B151.
+To qualify, the student or designee must submit a completed TAAC Form - PDF along with the proper documentation as stated on the referral form to the Student Accounts Office, B151.
 Appeals will be accepted for current term only.
 Appeals without documentation will not be considered.
 Only one appeal will be considered during a student’s entire academic career at Elgin Community College.
 The decision of the TAAC committee is final.

 Guidelines for a tuition refund adjustment are as follows: